East Prussia

-Because the duchy was outside of the core Holy Roman Empire, the prince-electors of Brandenburg were able to proclaim themselves King beginning in 1701.
-After the annexation of most of Royal Prussia in the First Partition of Poland in 1772, eastern (Ducal) Prussia was connected by land with the rest of the Prussian state and was reorganized as a province the following year.
-Between 1829 and 1878, the Province of East Prussia was joined with West Prussia to form the Province of Prussia.
-The Polish and Lithuanian populations were subjected to Germanisation policies, and later to outright persecution.
+After the annexation of most of Royal Prussia in the First Partition of Poland in 1772, eastern (Ducal) Prussia was reorganized as the Province of East Prussia the following year.
+Between 1829 and 1878, it was joined with West Prussia to form the Province of Prussia.
+The Polish and Lithuanian minorities were subjected to Germanisation policies.

-The Kingdom of Prussia became the leading state of the German Empire after its creation in 1871.
-However, the Treaty of Versailles following World War I granted West Prussia to Poland and made East Prussia an exclave of Weimar Germany (the so-called Polish Corridor separated East Prussia from the rest of Germany), while the Memel Territory, part of the Lithuania Minor region, was detached and annexed by Lithuania in 1923.
-Following Nazi Germany's defeat in World War II in 1945, war-torn East Prussia was divided at Joseph Stalin's insistence between the Soviet Union (the Kaliningrad Oblast became part of the Russian SFSR, and the constituent counties of the Klaipėda Region in the Lithuanian SSR) and the People's Republic of Poland (the Warmian-Masurian Voivodeship).
+From 1871 to 1918, East Prussia was part of the German Empire as a province of the Kingdom of Prussia.
+The Treaty of Versailles following World War I granted most of West Prussia to Poland and made East Prussia an exclave of Weimar Germany separated from it by the Polish Corridor.
+The Memel Territory was annexed by Lithuania in 1923.
+Following Nazi Germany's defeat in World War II in 1945, East Prussia was divided between the Soviet Union and the People's Republic of Poland.
 The capital city Königsberg was renamed Kaliningrad in 1946.
-The German and the Masurian population of the province was largely evacuated during the war or expelled shortly afterwards in the expulsion of Germans after World War II.
+The German, Masurian, and Prussian Lithuanian population of the province was largely evacuated during the war or expelled shortly afterwards.
 An estimated 300,000 died either in wartime bombing raids, in the battles to defend the province, through mistreatment by the Red Army, or from hunger, cold and disease.